G-Node/nix/Contributing.md

 Contributing
 ------------

-If you want to contribute to the project please first create a fork of the repository GitHub.
+If you want to contribute to the project please first create a fork of the repository on GitHub.
-When you are done with the implementation of a new feature or with the fixing of a bug, please send us a pull request.
+When you are done with implementing a new feature or with fixing a bug, please send us a pull request.

-If you contribute to the project more regularly, it would be very much appreciated if you would stick to the following development workflow:
+If you contribute to the project regularly, it would be very much appreciated if you would stick to the following development workflow:

 1. Select an *issue* from the issue tracker that you want to work on and assign the issue to your account.